enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Discovering and bringing new drugs to the market is a long, expensive and inefficient process \[1, 2\].
 Increasing the success rates of drug discovery programmes would be transformative to the pharmaceutical industry and significantly improve patientsâ€™ access to medicines.
 Of note, the majority of drug discovery programmes fail for efficacy reasons \[3\], with up to 40% of these failures due to lack of a clear link between the target and the disease under investigation \[4\].

-Target selection, the first step in drug discovery programmes, is a critical decision point.
+Target selection, the first step in drug discovery programmes, is thus a critical decision point.
 It has previously been shown that therapeutic targets with a genetic link to the disease under investigation are more likely to progress through the drug discovery pipeline, suggesting that genetics can be used as a tool to prioritise and validate drug targets in early discovery \[5, 6\].

 Over the last decade, genome-wide association studies (GWASs) have revolutionised the field of human genetics allowing to survey DNA mutations associated with disease and other complex traits on an unprecedented scale \[7\].
 Similarly, phenome-wide association studies (PheWAS) are emerging as a complementary methodology to decipher the genetic bases of the human phenome \[8\].
-While many of these associations might not actually be relevant for the disease aetiology \[9\], these methods hold much promise to guide towards the next generation of drug targets \[10\].
+While many of these associations might not actually be relevant for the disease aetiology \[9\], these methods hold much promise to guide pharmaceutical scientists towards the next generation of drug targets \[10\].

-Arguably, the biggest challenge in translating findings from GWASs to therapies is that the great majority of single nucleotide polymorphisms (SNPs) associated with disease are found in non-coding regions of the genome and therefore cannot be easily linked to a target gene \[11\].
+Arguably, one of the biggest challenges in translating findings from GWASs to therapies is that the great majority of single nucleotide polymorphisms (SNPs) associated with disease are found in non-coding regions of the genome and therefore cannot be easily linked to a target gene \[11\].
 Many of these SNPs could be regulatory variants, affecting the expression of nearby or distal genes by interfering with the process of transcription (e.g.: binding of transcription factors at promoters or enhancers) \[12\].

 The most established way to map disease-associated regulatory variants to target genes is probably to use expression quantitative trait loci (eQTLs) \[13\], variants that affect the expression of specific genes.
 Over the last few years, the GTEx consortium assembled a valuable resource by performing large-scale mapping of genome-wide correlations between genetic variants and gene expression across 44 human tissues \[14\].